Puszcza Augustowska – early medieval cemeteries with cremation

 Starożytne miejsce ofiarne w jeziorze w Lubanowie na Pomorzu Zachodnim, ed.
 Tomasz Nowakiewicz, Warszawa: IA UW 2016.

-Szczepanki – bog site of hunter-gatherers
+Szczepanki – peat-bog site of hunter-gatherers

 Person conducting excavation: dr hab.
 Witold Gumiński